 My wife is Maltese (and, yes, I do know how to make a Maltese cross) and ‘sulluzzu’ is her favourite word.
 It means hiccups and that seems to fit with how regularly this site is updated.

-The site is created using a static site generator called Blot that creates this blog from files in a Dropbox folder.
-For me the advantages are my posts are written in plain text Markdown files that live on my PC and I am not dependent upon an external service other than basic hosting.
+The site is created using a site generator called Blot that creates this blog from files in a Dropbox folder.
+For me the advantages are my posts are written in plain text files that live on my PC and I control the source content.

 I have been a keen photographer since I was a teenager and my first camera was a Russian-made Zenit E while my darkroom was a wardrobe in my parents’ bedroom.
-Since there there have been a lot of cameras through to my most recent, Fuji X100T.
+Since then there have been a lot of cameras through to my most recent, Fuji X-H1.
 I still most enjoy using film cameras due to the mindfulness that comes from the limited number of frames and the increased need to get the shot right and the quality of the resulting photographs.

 I’ve been a member of the SMWS (Scotch Malt Whisky Society) for longer than I care to remember.
 I joined when my father and I read an article in the Sunday Times about this new club in Edinburgh dedicated to whisky from single casks and I still have a four-digit membership number.
 My favourite whisky is Springbank but I also recently invested in a cask of Ardnamurchan whisky that will be ready to drink in

 I particularly enjoy reading and recently started trying to maintain a list of all the books I’ve ever read.

 Whenever I buy something even remotely expensive I get far too interested in the design of that thing.
 I doesn’t seem to matter if it’s a washing machine, a bicycle bell or a bag.